openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 @endsphinxdirective

-In general, when model has multiple inputs/outputs, each one can be addressed by name
+In general, when model has multiple inputs/outputs, each one can be addressed by tensor name

 @sphinxdirective